gptscript-ai/gptscript/examples/regular-tasks/README.md

 - Create a DigitalOcean PAT token and export it in the DIGITALOCEAN_ACCESS_TOKEN environment variable

-- Create a new ssh key on your local machin
+- Create a new SSH key on your local machine

 ```
 ssh-keygen -f /tmp/do_gptscript
 ```

-- Define a new ssh key in DigitalOcean using the public part of the ssh key created above and call it *gptscript*
+- Define a new SSH key in DigitalOcean using the public part of the SSH key created above and call it `gptscript`

 - Get a token from [https://webhooks.app](https://webhooks.app)